-- The CSI: Crime Scene Investigation franchise has several stories of people "reinventing" themselves after bad things happen to them, but as a specific example, on CSI: NY one Sympathetic Murderer master chef (having lost everything to a Frivolous Lawsuit on the West Coast and a subsequent divorce) managed to climb back with an assumed name and make a restaurant on New York.... only for the same woman that made the Frivolous Lawsuit and her lawyer (both of which have become rich by continuously pulling off this kind of scam), to walk into the restaurant on opening night with full intent to do it again.
+- The CSI franchise has several stories of people "reinventing" themselves after bad things happen to them, but as a specific example, on CSI: NY one Sympathetic Murderer master chef (having lost everything to a Frivolous Lawsuit on the West Coast and a subsequent divorce) managed to climb back with an assumed name and open a restaurant in New York.... only for the woman responsible for the Frivolous Lawsuit and her lawyer (both of whom have become rich through continuously pulling off this kind of scam) to walk into the restaurant on opening night with full intent to do it again.
 His murder via suffocating the woman with a live octopus is seen by the investigators as a Pay Evil unto Evil afterwards, but they still arrest him.

 - This is the driving trope of Lilyhammer.
-American gangster is moved to Norway to start a new life in witness protection program.
+American gangster is moved to Norway to start a new life in witness protection.

 - Call of Cthulhu supplement Shadows of Yog-Sothoth, adventure "The Coven of Cannich".
 In the Back Story, a man named Marcus Arturus is forced through a magical Gate to a forest in "another world" (actually another location on Earth).
 The other end of the Gate is destroyed, so he can't return.
 He befriends the people who live in the forest and starts a new life with them, joining their clan and marrying the daughter of one of them.